Academy of Sciences of Albania

 The Academy of Sciences of Albania (Akademia e Shkencave e Shqipërisë), founded in 1972, is the most important scientific institution in Albania.
 In the 1980s, several research institutes began at the University of Tirana were transferred to the Academy's jurisdiction.
 The institution includes the most distinguished scientists, also called "academics", that are involved in research centers and other organisations inside and outside Albania.
 As of 2009, the Academy had 23 regular members, 10 associated members, one permanent member, and 26 honor members.

 The Academy was among several dozen of the world's scientific academies which endorsed through signature the Summit Statement emerging from the New Delhi Population Summit of 1994.

+The Academy is housed in a former palace of King Zog.

 Organization

-The Academy is composed of two sections: